 Both the Pug and the Husky are moderate to heavy shedders.
-If you are lucky, your Hug has inherited the coat of the Pug that needs little maintenance to keep it looking good.
+If you are lucky, your Hug has inherited the Pug parent coat that needs little maintenance to keep it looking good.

 Husky Pug mix health

-The Pug, in contrast, has a number of issues to consider.
-Although breeding with a more robust kind of dog without the same problems often mitigates the seriousness of the conditions it’s worth being prepared;
+The Pug, in contrast, has several common health issues to consider.
+Although breeding with a more robust kind of dog without the same problems often mitigates the seriousness of the conditions, it’s worth being prepared;

 - Cataracts and progressive retinal atrophy